banisterious/obsidian-oneirometrics/docs/developer/testing/testing-overview.md

 ### Custom Date Filter UI Testing

-> This section covers the Custom Date Filter UI, a new feature added in the May 2025 update
+> This section covers the Custom Date Filter UI, a new feature added in a May 2025 update

 #### Modal UI Elements
-- [ ] Custom Date Filter button opens modal correctly
+- [x] Custom Date Filter button opens modal correctly
-- [ ] Modal has correct dimensions and positioning
+- [x] Modal has correct dimensions and positioning
 - [ ] Calendar displays correctly with current month
 - [ ] Previous and next month buttons work properly
-- [ ] Today button highlights current day
+- [x] Today button highlights current day
 - [ ] Start and end date fields update when calendar dates are selected
 - [ ] Save button is enabled only when a valid range is selected
-- [ ] Cancel button closes the modal without saving
+- [x] Cancel button closes the modal without saving
 - [ ] Reset button clears selection
 - [ ] Modal is responsive on different screen sizes